pivotal/docs-tap/convention-service/about.md

   The convention server receives and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
   You can have one or more convention servers for a single convention controller instance.
-  The Convention Service currently supports defining and applying conventions for Pods.
+  Convention Service currently supports defining and applying conventions for Pods.

-## About applying conventions
+## <a id="about-applying-conventions"></a>About applying conventions

 The convention server uses criteria defined in the convention to determine whether the configuration of a workload should be changed.